farmOS/farmOS/docs/development/docker.md

 the `sites/all/modules` or `sites/all/themes` directory so that they are preserved when the codebase is rebuilt.

+**ALSO NOTE:** When the codebase is rebuilt, it does NOT automatically run update.php on the site.
+You must do this manually.
+See the [Updating farmOS] page (specifically the steps for clearing cache and running database updates) for more details.

 ## Local development with Docker Compose

 The recommended approach for local farmOS development in Docker is to use